chrislyl/demo-service/README.md

 Here are the tasks to achieve requirements.

 ##### 1. [ProductServiceImpl#getByOrderId](demo-product/src/main/java/com/qima/sp/product/service/impl/ProductServiceImpl.java)
-optimize this business service method to improve query efficiency
+optimize code to improve query efficiency, require one SQL to query the data of all related tables

 ##### 2. [CategoryServiceImpl#getTreeList](demo-product/src/main/java/com/qima/sp/product/service/impl/CategoryServiceImpl.java)
 implement feature to query all the product category, **Note: the result must be a tree list**